-4. Pretend that you will keep on pretty much the same path that you’re on now, and then imagine yourself waking up in the morning 10 years from now – how does it feel and what is your body telling you?
+4. Pretend that you will keep on the same path you’re on now, and then imagine yourself waking up in the morning ten years from now.
+How does it feel, and what is your body telling you in the imagined future?

 The Mindset of Being Mature Over 50

 The conventional model of modern health is to wait until there’s a symptom, then try to get a drug prescription to alleviate the symptom – which may or may not solve the sponsoring problem.

 But why wait until you or someone you love has a significant health challenge before making health your number-one priority?

 As we approach our 50s, we begin to notice changes:

 - Do you sometimes notice a subtle decline in your physical energy?
 Or perhaps the drop in energy is not so subtle – fatigue, malaise, loss of libido, or impaired memory?

 - Or, It might be that your physical stamina is okay, but your emotional energy is flat.

 - Perhaps you just don’t lunge out of bed in the morning with enthusiasm anymore.